 There is no established maximum duration for MT-2 use.
 However, reasonable stopping points include:

-• Goal achieved: You have reached your desired tan level and can maintain with minimal dosing.
+Goal achieved: the desired tan level is reached and can be maintained with minimal dosing.

 Frequently Asked Questions